Cymbalta, Lyrica, and Beyond: What Works for Fibromyalgia?

 Benefits:

-Fluoxetine is prescribed at doses lower than the ones used to treat depression where they promote the release of serotonin (the feel-good neurotransmitter) and reduce fatigue, and even pain.
+Fluoxetine is prescribed at doses lower than the ones used to treat depression, where it promotes the release of serotonin (the feel-good neurotransmitter) and reduces fatigue and even pain.

 Some studies have shown combining fluoxetine and amitriptyline (another antidepressant) was twice as effective than just using either medication alone2.